 DUI Preliminary Hearing

 Bucks County criminal defendants, including Bucks County DUI defendants, have a Constitutional right to a Preliminary Hearing in Pennsylvania.
 At a Bucks County Preliminary Hearing, the Commonwealth (the prosecution) must prove a “prima facia” case.
-This means that the Commonwealth must slightly show that you committed each element of the crime of DUI in Bucks County.
+This is a low burden for the prosecution to meet.
+This means that the Commonwealth must only slightly show that you committed each element of the crime of DUI in Bucks County.